lixinW/ship-hats-docs/portal/manage-user-groups-and-users.md

     The **Manage Tool** window appears.

-    Follow the steps in table for a specific tool.
+    Follow the steps in table for your tool.

     |Available Tools|Steps|
     |---|---|